-If you ever dreamed about helping Captain Planet save the world, Florian Paviot offers ideas for three easy steps that you can take to reduce your digital carbon emissions.
+If you ever dreamed about helping Captain Planet save the world, the Defra Digital Sustainability team offer ideas for three easy steps that you can take to reduce your digital carbon emissions.

 Our digital era is far from stagnating.
-Our internet use is increasing every year, with the development of social media, streaming services and growth of Internet of Things (IoT) technology, something that Adam Turner reflected on in his blog post in which he suggests ways to reduce social media and streaming consumption.
+Our internet use is increasing every year, with the development of social media, streaming services and growth of Internet of Things (IoT) technology.

 1. Be mindful of the carbon impact of your devices